 Select the session that will work with your schedule, create an online account, choose your session, select camper classes, and pay non-refundable deposit ($100/wk).
 If all sessions are full, please put your daughter on the waiting list for any session she is available to attend.
 We monitor the waiting lists very closely and will contact you right away if a spot opens up for her.
-No fee for waiting lists and you can be on multiple lists.
+There is no fee for waiting lists and you can be on multiple lists.
 Now you are part of the Rocky River family and can start counting down the days until your session begins!

 Please contact firstname.lastname@example.org or call 512.847.2513 with any questions.

 For Summer Camp sessions: pay all balances and complete all forms by April 1st.
 If registering after April 1st, you must pay the total fee and complete forms at the time of registration.

 The perfect summer is waiting for your daughter aged 5 to 14 at Rocky River— filled to the brim with new friendships, challenging activities and, most importantly, lots of fun!
 Check out our day camp and resident camp options.